Release 0.96

 A series of names of packages, separated by spaces, such as

-jadex.examples jadex.planlib
+jadex.examples jadex.planlib.

 You must separately specify each package you want to document.

-Wildcards are not allowed; use -subpackages
+Wildcards are not allowed; use -subpackages for recursion.

 For further details see the section Section 9.6, “Options”.